Recent Posts

 Practice, practice, practice.

 The most important part of creating a fire escape plan is practicing it.
-If you don't practice, your family won't know what to do in an emergency and may loose precious seconds trying to figure it out.
+If you don't practice, your family won't know what to do in an emergency and may lose precious seconds trying to figure it out.
 This can be especially dangerous if you have young children or pets in your home because they may panic if they feel trapped and confused about where to go.

 Practicing your fire escape plan is also important because it will give everyone involved an opportunity to identify any weaknesses in the plan that need addressing before an actual fire occurs.
 For example, if one person cannot physically get through a doorway due to either injury or physical limitation, the rest of the family should know how to help them get out safely as quickly as possible by using another exit route instead.